Frequently Asked Questions

 What activities will the campers participate in and what will they learn?
 Are campers required to have prior knowledge and/or experience with fishing?

-Participants learn about fish biology, aquatic ecosystems, knot tying, tackle, tying flies & jigs, and much more!
-The weeks also include arts and crafts and take-home projects, interactive games, hands-on activities, guest speakers, field trips, and of course fishing!
-Field trips take campers to lakes, estuaries, the Everglades, the Intracoastal Waterway, and to the ocean by shore and by boat.
+Participants learn about fish biology, aquatic ecosystems, knot tying, fishing tackle, tying jigs, and much more!
+The weeks also include arts and crafts and take-home projects, interactive games, hands-on activities, guest speakers, field trips, and, of course, fishing!
+Field trips take campers to lakes, estuaries, the Everglades, the Intracoastal Waterway, and the ocean by shore and by boat.
 Campers do not need to attend one week before attending any other week.
 You choose the weeks your child will attend camp in any order you prefer.
-However, during the Summer, the Advanced Angling weeks are designed for campers with prior fishing knowledge, they are not designed for beginner anglers.
+However, the Advanced Angling week is designed for campers with prior fishing knowledge, they are not designed for beginner anglers.

 What are the qualifications of the counselors?
 What are their certifications?
 Have they had background checks and been fingerprinted?